iterative/dvc.org/content/docs/command-reference/artifacts/get.md

   workspace to place the downloaded file or directory (instead of using the current working directory).
 Directories specified in the path will be created by this command.

+- `--show-url` - instead of downloading the file or directory, just print the storage location (URL) of the target data.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from the remote.
 The default value is `4 * cpu_count()`.
 Using more jobs may